Washiki/Washiki/README.md

 Pronouns : "idk/man"
 Currently: "Nerding about everything",
 Languages: ["C", "C++", "Java" , "R", "JavaScript", "Python", "Bash", "Rust", "HTML/CSS"],

+Listening_to(Mostly):

-funfact: "Actin fibres (the ones in your muscles, along with myosin)",
-          "are also responsible for maintaining cell shape during cell division!", }
+fun_fact:`Actin fibres (the ones in your muscles, along with myosin), are also responsible for maintaining cell shape during cell division!`

+unfun_fact: `The listening_to part is a scheduled spotify api call.
+It was supposed to be a "spotify readme card".
+I'll get to it someday.` }
 ```
 <!--